help-me-mom/ng-mocks/README.md

 * `karmaTypescriptConfig.bundlerOptions.addNodeGlobals` - Boolean indicating whether the global variables `process` and `Buffer` should be added to the bundle.
 Defaults to `true`.

 * `karmaTypescriptConfig.bundlerOptions.entrypoints` - A regex filtering which files loaded by Karma should be executed in a test run, for example only filenames ending with ".spec.ts": `/\.spec\.ts$/`.
+   This setting can be used to make sure the specs have finished setting up the test environment before other code starts requiring modules, which otherwise could lead to subtle bugs caused by race conditions.
    Defaults to all files, `/.*/`.

 * `karmaTypescriptConfig.bundlerOptions.exclude` - An array of npm module names that will be excluded from the bundle.